 Spirulina is excellent for the control of respiratory inflammatory and allergic responses.
 The benefits seen when spirulina is fed can be enhanced by MSM (anti-inflammatory), flaxseed meal (anti-inflammatory), Jiaogulan (bronchodilator) and vitamin C (the key antioxidant in the lungs).
 Note that care should be taken not to feed laminitic horses extra vitamin C.

 Horses with mild rubbing of the tail, mane, and irritation around the sheath and belly button area from biting insects, will also benefit from the addition of spirulina in their diet.
-Horses which have sweet itch will also benefit although the inclusion of addition Chondroitin Sulphate as well as spirulina will see the greatest support.
+Horses which have sweet itch will also benefit although the inclusion of additional chondroitin sulphate as well as spirulina will see the greatest support.

 How much Spirulina to Feed Horses